LeonardoSanBenitez/tutorial-transformers/README.md

 but you will deploy transformers-based software to production and you wanna have full control over it, this is probably the type of thing that you'll need to do

-just go to the folder `customized-container` and execute:
+just execute in a terminal, from the main folder of the repository:

 ```
-docker-compose up
+docker-compose -f customized-container/docker-compose.yml up
 ```

 and go to the address `http://127.0.0.1:8888?token=c61a728d-f4e6-45f0-9bb6-65646801f994`